The Ultimate Guide to Credit Cards

 Households Pay an Average of $1,380 in Annual Interest

 When you carry a credit card balance, you’re usually charged a high interest rate.
 This can be very costly over time.
-In fact, US households carrying credit card debt will pay an average of $1,380 in interest in 2023.3
+In fact, US households carrying credit card debt paid an average of $1,380 in interest in 2023.3

 Here are the primary factors contributing to Americans’ high credit card balances and resulting interest charges: